Will DUI Show on Background Check?

 The classification used for a DUI charge may vary widely depending upon the circumstances surrounding the charge.
 For first time offenders, the charge will generally be a misdemeanor.
 Under certain circumstances, even first-time offenders could face a felony if they seriously or fatally injured another.
 Other extenuating circumstances may also impact the seriousness of the consequences incurred.
 For those who have had three prior DUI offenses, they will be facing a felony DUI charge if they are charged with a fourth DUI.

-DUI circumstances may vary greatly, and, as a result, the severity of charges will will vary with regards to your criminal record.
+DUI circumstances may vary greatly, and, as a result, the severity of charges will vary with regards to your criminal record.
 This makes it critically important that you honestly recount the situation that led to your DUI to a potential employer.
-It is better to be honest than allow them to draw their own, possibly faulty conclusions based only on a background check.
+It is better, to be honest than allow them to draw their own, possibly faulty conclusions based only on a background check.

 Will I Still Be Able to Get Hired Despite My DUI?

 Even though your potential employer will be aware of your DUI, that does not automatically ruin your chances of being hired.
 Many employers will overlook a DUI, considering it a traffic violation.
 While this will be true of many jobs, there may be job opportunities that may be limited due to a DUI.
-Jobs such as operating heavy machinery or driving a company vehicle may be more difficult to be obtain with a record of DUI.
+Jobs such as operating heavy machinery or driving a company vehicle may be more difficult to be obtained with a record of DUI.

 Don’t lose heart.
 Keep applying for jobs, especially those that don’t require you to drive company vehicles or operate machinery.